This is where I stand on the issues:

 The 2nd Amendment to the U.S. Constitution in the Bill of Rights is the amendment that protects all of the rest.
 It states: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 I am opposed to any laws that prohibit law abiding citizens from owning weapons for their own personal safety, or for recreational use.
 I am opposed to any type of gun registry database or any legislation limiting the type of gun you can own, the type of ammunition you can purchase, or limits on magazine capacity.
 I fully support Constitutional Carry and the natural right for one to defend themselves and their families, without having to beg permission from the government to do so.

 The private sector has improved living conditions of the poor all across the world by making essential daily goods more accessible, and cheaper through competition.
-I am an advocate for free markets without government manipulation.
+I am an advocate for free markets without government manipulation and limited regulation.
 When the government intervenes in the markets through tedious, costly regulations (or bail outs), it is, by default, picking winners and losers.
 We need to stop this form of cronyism and allow good business to succeed without interference, and bad businesses must be allowed to fail.

 In the Declaration of Independence, Thomas Jefferson noted: “all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness”.
-As a defender of liberty, I understand that you can’t protect it without first protecting life.
+As a believer in Liberty, I understand that you can’t protect it without first protecting life.
 The government’s role is to protect the life, liberty, and property of each individual; among the first of human rights is the right to life.
-I will work to promote a culture of life, and to protect the rights of all humans, from the elderly to the unborn – and to those who live a lifestyle that we don’t agree with.
+I will work to promote a culture of life, and to protect the rights of all humans, from the elderly to the unborn – and to those who want to live a lifestyle that I don’t agree with.

 Politicians are salivating to regulate and tax the internet while snooping through your private information.
 The internet is arguably the most powerful and innovative private sector invention in modern history and should remain free – without government regulation.